chrapkus/Internship_Tasks_Szymon_Grzebyta/README.md

-# Skygate_Internship
+# Internship
-This project is a recruitment task for the skygate internship 2020. author Szymon Grzebyta
+This project is a recruitment task for the internship 2020. author Szymon Grzebyta

 ## Installation